Last updated: 2018-02-27.

-Hi.
-I am a Postdoctoral Fellow at the Laboratory for Innovation Science (old name: Crowd Innovation Lab) - a joint venture between Harvard's Business School, Medical School, and the School of Engineering & Applied Sciences.
-Previously, I was in the sociology PhD program at the University of Chicago, where I worked with James Evans to apply new computational social science techniques to study the production and diffusion of scientific knowledge.
+I am a Postdoctoral Fellow at the Laboratory for Innovation Science - a new joint venture between Harvard's Business, Medical, and Engineering Schools.
+Previously, I was in the Sociology PhD program at the University of Chicago, where I worked with James Evans to apply new computational social science techniques to study the evaluation, robustness, and diffusion of scientific knowledge.

 My research bridges Sociology of Science and Management - I study how institutional and organizational factors affect scientific discovery and other domains of collaborative knowledge production.
 Two core themes are:

 - Resource allocation: How are financial and reputational resources allocated within the scientific community, and can these allocations be improved?
 I work with funding agencies and scientific journals to identify how the selection processes they use, such as peer review and expert committees, predispose them (often unintentionally) to select particular winners or losers, and how these decisions impact the type of science that gets done.